traceannwhite/Flexbox-Example/flexbox-theknot.md

 }
 ```

+`Flex-basis` states that the elements must be a min width of `185px` but can grow if there is any additional space available.

 <img src="https://i.imgur.com/suEtHkd.png" width=500/>

+#### Max-Width

-It looks good however if we `decrease` the width of the page we can see that the last 2 elements increase in width.
+It looks good however if we `decrease` the width of the page we can see that the last 2 elements increase in width thanks to `flex-basis`.

+Sometimes thats what you want, and it's good to know that this is a possibility, however that doesn't fit our design.

 <img src="https://i.imgur.com/DHfrbFa.png" width=500/>

-Sometimes thats what you want and it's good to know that this is a possibility however that doesn't fit our design so let's constrain the width of the elements and assign a `max-width`.
+ So let's constrain the width of the elements and assign a `max-width`.

 ```css
 li.ItemContainer {